MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-is-phone-system-in-office-365.md

 Calls between users in your organization are handled internally within Teams Phone, and never go to the Public Switched Telephone Network (PSTN).
 This applies to calls between users in your organization located in different geographical areas, removing long-distance costs on these internal calls.

-For more information about voice solutions and PSTN connectivity options for making external calls, see [Plan your Teams voice solution](cloud-voice-landing-page.md).
+For making external calls, Teams Phone provides add-on options for connecting to the PSTN.
+For more information about voice solutions and PSTN connectivity options, see [Plan your Teams voice solution](cloud-voice-landing-page.md) and [Connect to the PSTN](#connect-to-the-public-switched-telephone-network-pstn).

 ## Teams Phone features